 Adjust the heat to medium, add the browned meat back into the pot, stir to combine.
 Add the crushed tomatoes with their juice.
 Stirring occasionally, simmer for another 45 minutes.
 Halfway through, taste for seasoning.
-This is the perfect time to add a light sprinkling of Kosher salt and fresh ground black pepper if needed.
-Once the meat sauce is done finish by adding fresh oregano and thyme leaves, stir to combine.
+This is the perfect time to add a light sprinkling of Kosher salt and fresh ground black pepper, if needed.
+Once the meat sauce is done, finish by adding freshly chopped Italian flat-leaf parsley, chopped oregano leaves, and finely chopped thyme leaves, stir to combine.
 Turn the heat off and cover to keep warm.

 The next step is to *scald the milk/cream mixture.